alisha-dsz/100-days-of-code-python/README.md

 * Process JSON responses from APIs.
 * Convert API data into Python objects.
 * Build applications that use real-world API data.
+* Work with API authentication and API keys.
+* Learn how to send WhatsApp notifications using Twilio.
+* Work with environment variables to protect sensitive credentials.
 * Automate repetitive tasks using Python.
 * Work with email automation and SMTP.
 * Build applications that maintain data between sessions.